 NB: Follow the directions on the product packaging for best snoozy results.

 Listen to Kinderling Conversation:

-Instead of your normal bedtime stories, why not swap the last one for a children’s meditation book instead?
+Instead of your normal bedtime stories, why not swap the last one for a children’s meditation book or podcast instead?

 Meditation is a great way to help kids feel safe, secure, relaxed and can lull them into a deep sleep.
 Guided meditation via an interactive story is super easy and fun.